AFRICAN-AMERICAN FARMERS: WORKING THE PLOUGH

 CURWOOD: Keeping that soil rich today is a challenge.
 Up and down the Mississippi, levees have been built to keep the river in its banks.
 And that means the natural fertilizers that used to come from river silt come instead from chemicals Mr. Lewis has to buy.
 It's all part of today's energy-intensive, mechanized agriculture.

 CURWOOD: It's the peak of the harvest season.
 A huge tractor trailer pulls into the farm yard, carrying a brand-new shiny red combine just in time to pick hundreds of acres of soy beans.
 The machine rents for thousands a week.
 But it pays for itself in less than a day and brings joy to the mechanic in Mr. Lewis.

 LEWIS: And this is the driver's seat, and this is the control right here, this thing here, you just keep your hands on this.
-And these buttons here to control the head up and down and all that.
+And these buttons here to control the head up and down.

 CURWOOD: How much soybean can you cut with this?